-Matt Beighton is a children’s author from England.
+Matt Beighton is a full-time children’s author from England.
 He was born and raised in the heady days of the 1980s and hasn’t really left them behind.
 He grew up in a small village on the outskirts of Leicester and is an avid supporter of Leicester City, which isn’t something that he feels the need to hide nowadays.

 After leaving university with a degree in Multimedia Computing, Matt drifted through the world of IT, spending a little bit of time in marketing before washing ashore on the beaches of web development.

 Leaving that career behind, just as the exciting world of mobile apps started to take off, Matt became a primary school teacher.
 This was great as it gave him an excuse to read all of those books that adults sometimes feel bad about reading.
 If he could pass on one message to all the adults out there, it would be to read more children’s books.

 When it became clear that juggling teaching and writing was becoming harder and harder, he made the leap.
 You can support this

 foolhardy brave decision by buying his books or booking him to appear at your school or literary festival.

 Questions Matt Gets Asked A Lot

 Yes.
 I love visiting schools as it combines the best bits of teaching (working with creative young minds) without the bad bits (marking and paperwork!).

 If I like your book, can I write you a review/letter/carrier pigeon?